CurtWal/Reinforcement/Vairables/Var.md

 - Question 1
     What is a variable in JS?
+It is a data type that can be changed later on

 - Question 2
 In your own words, why do we use variables in Javascript?
+We use variables to let it hold a value that can be used in a function

 - Question 3
-How do we know which variable to use? (var, let & const)
+How do we know which variable to use? (var, let & const) var is a legacy variable that not used as much today. let takes the place of var. const is a variable that once declared can not be change later on

 - Exercise 1